 "Double Maths" is the abbreviation used to denote that A-level Maths and A-level Further Maths

 Most schools decide which students will be able to study "Double Maths" when they enter Year 12 (Lower 6th).
-Those students then have 2-years to study 12 modules of maths, whereas a single maths student will cover only 6 modules in 2-years
+Those students then have 2-years to study two A-levels in maths, whereas a single maths student will cover less than half that work in 2-years!

 That rapid pace of learning plays havoc with a large proportion of the students that attempt to study "Double Maths", many drop it and lose confidence in maths and many more simply under-perform